techquest/isw-payment-sdk-ios/README.md

         //self.navigationController?.popViewControllerAnimated(true)  //To dismiss the authorize webview before proceeding

         let authorizeCardinalRequest = AuthorizeCardRequest()
-        authorizeCardinalRequest.authData = request.authData
+        authorizeCardinalRequest.authData = request.authData                                     // Set the authData from the initial request
         authorizeCardinalRequest.transactionId = validateCardResponse!.transactionId             // Set the transactionId from the response
         authorizeCardinalRequest.eciFlag = validateCardResponse!.eciFlag!                        // Set the eciFlag from the response
-        authorizeCardinalRequest.transactionRef = validateCardResponse!.transactionRef           // Set the transaction reference for the request
+        authorizeCardinalRequest.transactionRef = validateCardResponse!.transactionRef           // Set the transaction reference from the response

         let sdk = PaymentSDK(clientId: self.clientId!, clientSecret: self.clientSecret!)
         sdk.authorizeCard(authorizeCardinalRequest, completionHandler:{(validateCardResponse: AuthorizeCardResponse?, error: NSError?) in